DataBiosphere/toil/docs/running/cliOptions.rst

                         type and a count are used, they must be separated by a colon.
 If multiple types of accelerators are used, the specifications are separated by commas.
 Default is [].
-  --defaultPreemptable BOOL
+  --defaultPreemptible BOOL
-                        Make all jobs able to run on preemptable (spot) nodes by default.
+                        Make all jobs able to run on preemptible (spot) nodes by default.
   --maxCores INT        The maximum number of CPU cores to request from the
                         batch system at any one time.
 Standard suffixes like